Let’s learn about the amazing Middle East city of Abu Dhabi.

 Do I need to be covered as a woman in Abu Dhabi?

-As a visiting tourist to Abu Dhabi, no women are not expected to be fully covered over head and body.
+As a visiting tourist to Abu Dhabi, no. Women are not expected to be fully covered over head and body in Abu Dhabi.
 Out of modesty, however, women should not wear anything too tight and revealing.

 Are there any more facts about Abu Dhabi you would like us to clarify?
 Drop your questions below we’d love to help.